Iterative Compositional Data Generation for Robot Control: Conclusion

 \section{Conclusion}

 In this work, we introduce an iterative compositional data generation framework that uses a semantic compositional diffusion transformer and a self-improvement loop to synthesize and curate manipulation data.
 This data is of sufficient quality to train policies that solve novel combinations of compositional tasks.
-Our work shows that compositional data generation can turn limited real interaction into policies that generalize across many tasks.
-This has the potential to reduce data collection and engineering costs for real-world robotic systems, making it easier to deploy flexible manipulation skills in diverse environments.

-At present, our method decides whether a generated task dataset is added to the training pool by running an online evaluation loop.
-We deploy an RL agent on the newly generated task and include the corresponding data only if its success rate exceeds a fixed threshold.
-This makes our procedure dependent on online interaction with the environment, which can be costly in many real-world settings.
-Note that our approach is not tied to this particular choice and any suitable scoring function that assesses the utility of generated data could be used instead.
-An important direction for future work is to replace this online evaluation with interaction-free or partially offline proxies that can reliably predict the utility of newly generated data.
+More broadly, our work addresses a central challenge in robotics: scaling learning to a large number of diverse and compositional tasks.
+Collecting data for every task variation is prohibitively expensive, and our results highlight that learning compositional structure directly from limited data enables effective reuse of interactions to self-generate training data for novel task combinations.
+Given the current state-based formulation of our method, this approach is particularly amenable to settings where factorized representations are available, enabling scalable policy learning.
+In particular, it aligns well with regimes that utilize privileged or teacher policies, which can access full state information during training and later be distilled into policies operating under partial observations for sim-to-real transfer.